1337hero/boldandadventurous.com/_posts/2015-01-22-100-days-till-a-full-time-journey.md

 ---
+layout: post
 title: 100 Days Till a Full-time Journey
-author: Mike Key
-layout: post
 permalink: /100-days-till-a-full-time-journey/

+by: Mike Key

+quote:

+image: /media/default-cover.jpg
+video: false

 categories:
   - Motivation
-  - 'News &amp; Updates'
+  - News & Updates

 ---

 We’re officially announcing the countdown to the launch of our full-time Airstreaming adventure!

 On May 1st, 2015, our lives will take a radical departure from the comfort of suburbia and the 9 to 5 grind.
 We’re giving up our home, most of our possessions and packing ourselves into a 185q ft Airstream.
 All of this to search out adventure and a simpler life where we can grow as a family and as individuals.